SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Enumerations.md

 case .west:
     print("Where the skies are blue")
 }
-// Prints "Watch out for penguins"
+// Prints "Watch out for penguins".
 ```

 <!--